my-name-is-D/object-detection-Motion-Nao-webots/README.md

 # object detection/motion-nao webots
 Ffirst step.
 Detect and extract object position, one version extracts object color.

-Second step Send it to a computational model of rat with/without PD and extract relevant noise to send to the robot
+Second step.
+Send it to a computational model of rat with/without PD and extract relevant noise to send to the robot

-Third choose where to send the noise that will perturb (or not) the robot motion, execute an arm kinematic
+Third step.choose where to send the noise that will perturb (or not) the robot motion, and execute an arm kinematic

+Visualize it on webots, plot the motion with matplotlib
 ## Image processing

 Use find_2d_object & ROS or OpenCv & ROS (2 versions)